With the pension calculator, you can estimate how much pension you will receive when you retire.

 Life expectancy coefficient

 The pension you have accrued will be adjusted with the life expectancy coefficient.
 It is determined depending on your year of birth.
 The life expectancy coefficient will be confirmed when you turn 62 years.
 If you are younger than that, it is an estimate.
-The projection is based on Statistics Finland’s population forecast for 2015, which has been updated at the Finnish Centre for Pensions.
+The projection is based on Statistics Finland’s population forecast for 2018.